andrewpap22/andreaspappas/content/pages/about.md

 ---
-title: 📖 About 🍦.11ty.js
+title: 📖 About 🍦 this Blog!
 navTitle: 📖 About
 tags: nav
 weight: 2
 ---

-What makes 🍦.11ty.js the 🕚 Eleventy starter project of your dreams 💭?
+What makes 🍦 this Blog so appealing 💭?

 This project takes a fair amount of inspiration from the [eleventy-base-blog](https://github.com/11ty/eleventy-base-blog/) by [@zachleat](https://twitter.com/zachleat) and the [Hylia starter kit](https://github.com/hankchizljaw/hylia) by [@hankchizljaw](https://twitter.com/hankchizljaw) 🙌 (+ ☝️).